Today’s question is from Sophia and she asks:

 When you walk, your foot and leg muscles are contracting and relaxing and basically acting like a “second heart”, to continually pump blood back up through your legs and to your heart.

-Unfortunately, if you are sedentary for prolonged periods of time … like sitting for too long, on a long flight or bedridden… Your “second heart” is inactive and blood can gather in your veins and around your ankles and this can lead to pain in the lower legs…
+Unfortunately, if you are sedentary for prolonged periods of time … like sitting for too long, on a long flight, or bedridden… Your “second heart” is inactive and blood can gather in your veins and around your ankles and this can lead to pain in the lower legs…

-Exercises For Increasing Blood Flow & Circulation
+Exercises For Healthy Blood Flow & Circulation

 I think walking is one of the best exercises you can do and almost anyone can do it, anywhere, any time of the day and it doesn’t cost you anything.

-Ideally you would walk outside in fresh air if possible.
+Ideally, you would walk outside in fresh air if possible.
 First thing morning and/or late evening are good times but, whenever you can is a better than nothing.

 To start, all you need is about 15 minutes, 3x weekly.
-Ideally you would work up to daily walks of about 30 minutes.
+Ideally, you would work up to daily walks of about 30 minutes.
 And if you have pain or trouble walking, even 3 minutes is a good start.
 Try your best to walk just a little bit every single day.

 I put mine in front of the TV while watching a favorite show and do it for about 10-20 minutes daily.
 You don’t need much at all.